Brass Instrument Care and Maintenance

 When re-greasing your slides, take out all of the slides and wipe them off.
 Then, reapply with your choice of slide grease(s).
 For trombones, follow these steps on the tuning slide, then apply your slide cream, grease, or oil onto the inner slide.
 Spritz with water as needed when it begins to feel dry.

 Another thing you can do monthly is wipe out the valve casings on your trumpet.
 To do this, simply unscrew the tops of the valves and remove them.
-If you’re worried about getting them mixed up, you can do them one by one, or check to see if they are labeled.
+If you’re worried about getting them mixed up, you can do them one by one or check to see if they are labeled.
 Next, remove the bottom caps and use a casing brush or swab to gently wipe any oil and buildup out.
-Casing brushes or swabs can be found at your local music shops, or in your Rent My Instrument care kit.
-Make sure to use the correct instrument specific brushes/swabs to do this so they don’t get stuck.
+Casing brushes or swabs can be found at your local music shops or in your Rent My Instrument care kit.
+Make sure to use the correct instrument-specific brushes/swabs to do this so they don’t get stuck.
 Apply two to three drops of valve oil onto your valves and put everything back together.

-Finally, washing your mouthpiece monthly will keep things clean and remove any deposits that could cause your mouthpiece play less than optimally.
-Use a mouthpiece brush with lukewarm water and Dawn dish soap to scrub out the interior of the mouthpiece and let dry.
+Finally, washing your mouthpiece monthly will keep things clean and remove any deposits that could cause your mouthpiece to play less than optimally.
+Use a mouthpiece brush with lukewarm water and Dawn dish soap to scrub out the interior of the mouthpiece and let it dry.

 Long Term Care